sztal/pybdm/docs/shared/USAGE.rst

     # randomly from the set of other possible values from the alphabet.
     values = np.array([-1, -1], dtype=int)
     delta_bdm = perturbation.run(idx, values, keep_changes=True)

+    # Here is an example applied to an adjacency matrix
+    # (only 1's are perturbed and switched to 0's)
+    # (so perturbations correspond to edge deletions)
+    X = np.random.randint(0, 2, (100, 100))
+    # Indices of nonzero entries in the matrix
+    idx = np.argwhere(X)
+    # PerturbationExperiment can be instantiated without passing data
+    pe = PerturbationExperiment(bdm, metric='bdm')
+    # data can be added later
+    pe.set_data(X)
+    # Run experiment and perturb edges
+    # No values argument is passed so perturbations automatically switch
+    # values to other values from the alphabet (in this case 1 --> 0)
+    delta_bdm = pe.run(idx)